wp-plugins/that-was-helpful/readme.txt

 **Find out what posts logged-in users found helpful.**

-Have you ever wanted to know about the quality your posts?
+Have you ever wanted to know about the quality of your posts?
 At least a little bit?

 This is exactly when _That Was Helpful_ kicks in.